Posted about 1 year ago

 chat with JRB.
 Out to cell group in the evening.

-Posted 10 months ago by nore...@blogger.com (Marta Maria Casetti)
+Posted about 1 year ago by nore...@blogger.com (Marta Maria Casetti)

 So, how did the Documentation sprint go?
 Not bad, not bad at all.
 I wish I would have been feeling better (I was quite under the weather, I don't know why) - and that I could have been a bit more productive (and that I could have gone for a few more ...
 [More] beers with the others), that's all I can complain about.

 I finally wrote the "generic widget" example for the Python GTK+ tutorial for beginners.
 I also learned a bit of Cairo in the process.I reviewed (with a precious help of Kat Gerasimova) the above mentioned tutorial as a whole.Last but not least, with Allan Day and Dave King we planned a complete rewriting of the presentation of the developer docs.
 The last point is the reason for the title of this post.
 The idea is to separate the tutorials for beginners (that may be either a 10 minutes tutorial on "how to do something" or a more extensive introduction to a library) and the documentation directed at more experienced programmers.
 The former would end in a separate area in the website, whereas the latter would be under "tutorials" in the main website.
 Allan Day has designed a wonderful mock-up:

 I would then revise the Guitar Tuner and Image Viewer tutorials to make them a first example of "10 minutes tutorials" (for GStreamer and GTK+, respectively).

 So: many plans for the future have come out of this Documentation sprint.
 Many pleasant meetings, a lot of new ideas, a better understanding of little (but not less relevant!) things (I never knew that there was a difference between the capitalization of the titles in UK and US English - now I know)...